xingbpshen/prompt4trust/README.md

 - `resources.cache_dir` This is where vLLM and other python packages will be cached.
 Make sure you have enough space.
 - `resources.policy_cuda` This is a string of CUDA devices (e.g., `"3,4,5"` or `"3"`) used for the policy update/training.
 Make sure you have enough memory on these devices.
 - `resources.action_cuda` This is a string of CUDA devices used for the TRL with vLLM serving to sample "actions" (in the context of reinforcement learning).
 Make sure you have enough memory on these devices.
 - `resources.downstream_cuda` This is a string of CUDA devices used for the downstream LLM (to obtain reward).
 Make sure you have enough memory on these devices.
+This field is ignored if you are using closed-source LLMs as downstream.
-- `model.policy` and `model.downstream` are the model names.
+- `model.policy` This is the model name.
 You can use any model name supported by Hugging Face or a path to a local model (e.g., `"meta-llama/Llama-3.1-8B-Instruct"` or `"/usr/local/data/Llama-3.1-8B-Instruct"`).
+- `model.downstream` This is the model name.
+You can use any model name supported by Hugging Face or a path to a local model, or a closed-source model such as `gemini-2.0-flash-001`.
+- `api_key.openai` and `api_key.google` If you specified a closed-source LLM as downstream in `model.downstream`, you need to provide the API key for the model.
+You can obtain the API key from the respective provider.
+If you are using open-source LLMs, you can leave these fields empty.

 Please note that `resources.policy_cuda`, `resources.action_cuda`, and `resources.downstream_cuda` **must not include any overlapping device** to avoid CUDA initialization error.

 ## 2. Training
-### 2.1 Starting two servers
+### 2.1 Starting servers
-To enable TRL with vLLM serving, you need to start two servers: one for the policy model (to sample action) and one for the downstream LLM to calculate reward.
+To enable TRL with vLLM serving, you need to start **2** (or **1** if you are using closed-source LLM as downstream) servers: one for the policy model (to sample action) and one for the downstream LLM to calculate reward.
 You can use the following commands to start the servers:
 ```bash
 python main.py --config {DATASET}.yml --log_folder {LOG_FOLDER} --trial_name {TRIAL_NAME} --train --component 0
 ```
 Runtime related logs will be saved in `{LOG_FOLDER}/{TRIAL_NAME}/` folder.

-Running the above command once will start two detached subprocesses, each corresponding to one of the servers.
+Running the above command once will start **2** (or **1**) detached subprocesses, each corresponding to one of the servers.
 You can observe the GPU memory usage increasing in the terminal.
 You can use `nvidia-smi` to check the GPU memory usage for your specified CUDA devices `resources.action_cuda` and `resources.downstream_cuda`.
 ### 2.2 Training the policy model
 By default, the policy model will be trained with GRPO using TRL support.
 Run the following command to start training:
 ```bash